Snapdocs raises $60M to manage the mortgage process in the cloud – TechCrunch

 “Most people have identified this as a tech problem, and a lot of the tech — such as e-signatures — has existed for 20 years, but the fragmentation of real estate is the issue,” he said.
 “We’re talking about a mass constellation of companies and workflow.
 But we’re obsessed about the workflow of all of these constituents.”

-That’s a position that has both helped Snapdocs build its standing with the industry, as well as with investors.
+That’s a position that has helped Snapdocs build its standing with the industry, as well as with investors.

 “I’ve known the Snapdocs team for many years and have always been amazed by their focus and execution toward bringing each stakeholder in the mortgage process online,” said Anu Hariharan, partner at YC Continuity, in a statement.
 “In 2013, Snapdocs began as a notary marketplace before expanding horizontally to service title companies and, more recently, lenders.
 By connecting the numerous parties involved in a mortgage on a single platform, Snapdocs is quickly becoming the “operating system” for mortgage closings.
 Mortgages, much like commerce, will shift online, bringing improved efficiency and a far better customer experience to the outdated home-closing process.”
 Hariharan has real estate experience herself and is joining the board with this round.